undark-lab/swyft/README.rst

 Relevant packages
 -----------------

 * `sbi <https://github.com/mackelab/sbi>`_ is a collection of simulation-based inference methods.
-Unlike *swyft*, the repository does not include our truncation scheme nor marginal estimation of posteriors.
+Unlike *Swyft*, the repository does not include our truncation scheme nor marginal estimation of posteriors.

 * `lampe <https://github.com/francois-rozet/lampe>`_ is an implementation of amoritzed simulation-based inference methods aimed at simulation-based inference researchers due to its flexibility.